miccal/bing-wallpaper-applescript/README.md

 ### Step 4

-The final part of the AppleScript
+The next part of the AppleScript

 ```
 tell application "System Events"